Areg1992/form_wizard/README.md

-About The Project

-Multi-step form (wizard) where user can fill in information, get price and buy an insurance policy.
+## Multi-step form (wizard) where user can fill in information, get price and buy an insurance policy

+# Technologies

+React Js,
+Sass

+There is not any UI kit framework.
+Only custom UI components that created for thie project by developer.

+There is not only js code organization but also SASS (chekout ## assets folder)

+The project was too small that is why developer did not use Redux.

 # Getting Started with Create React App